 The San Francisco Bay (Bay) needs a Wetlands Regional Monitoring Program (WRMP) for multiple long and short-term data sets that can inform the restoration community and all interested stakeholders on the status and trends of the baylands in the face of climate change stressors.
-The overall mission of the WRMP is to deliver coordinated regional monitoring of the San Francisco Estuary's wetlands to (1) inform science-based decision-making for wetland restoration and adaptive management and (2) increase the cost-effectiveness of permit-driven monitoring associated with wetland restoration projects.
-The program will implement a science framework based on standardized methods to cost-effectively monitor the response of key tidal marsh indicators to climate change, population growth, and other regional drivers of change.
+The overall purpose of the WRMP is to improve the protection and restoration of tidal marsh ecosystems in the Bay by turning monitoring data into the information needed by tidal marsh restoration planners, designers, funders, and regulators.
+The program will implement a science framework based on standardized methods to costeffectively monitor the response of key tidal marsh indicators to climate change, population growth, and other regional drivers of change.
 In addition, it will develop a data management platform to share data generated through the program and related efforts.